 While it’s a great place for after-work drinks with friends, it also has excellent food.
 The appetizers are standard bar food with a twist and include items such as “turmeric deviled eggs” and bacon-wrapped shrimp.

 However, these are not the main attractions.
 Their ahi tuna sandwich is the best I’ve ever had and the spinach berry salad is simply sensational.
 The best dishes are by far the southern comfort food.
 Try the southern chicken fried chicken, shrimp & grits, or the local catch and you won’t regret it.
-If you are headed to the busy concert venue there, or just stopping for a quick drink, this is where to eat in the Woodlands.
+Also, they have exceptional service.
+So, If you are headed to the busy concert venue there, or just stopping for a quick drink, this is where to eat in the Woodlands.

 9000 New Trails Dr. // +1 281-362-1678

 Fresh food and hipster grooves thy name is Black Walnut Café.
 If you’re looking for vegan tacos, vegetarian burgers, or a place to charge your electric vehicle, this is the place.